This might be frustrating, but there is an incredible way to make yoghurt and sour cream, you just need to source the starter.

 If you use cream instead of milk it turns into sour cream.
 All these things tend to go round in circles though, unless you can source the cream and milk without plastic, which you might be able to, depending on where you live.

-I obtained my starter Ruth from Waybe, but I accidentally killed it, then I got a new one from Trish Allen, who has kept it alive for years between her and a friend (good to have a back up person).
+After killing the first starter I was given I got a new one from Trish Allen, who has kept hers alive for years between her and a friend (good to have a back up person).
 Trish does fermenting classes and gives the starter out to attendees.
 Perhaps google “fermenting workshops nz” or ask at your nearest environment centre for possible opportunities to get hold of the starter.

 You can have some of mine if you are coming past and I haven’t killed it again.